parisodlab/dry-guide/docs/intro.md

 A detailed protocol is to be followed across labs at PER23.
 It must be read and signed beforehand.
 Note that the lab 305 is PCR free.

-Programming of conditions in the LED growth chamber (PER23-104) and growth cabinets (PER23-205a): Patrick Favre.
+Programming of conditions in the LED growth chamber (PER23-104) and growth cabinets (PER23-205a):

 Greenhouses: Keys available PER23-008.
 Programming of conditions: Alain Werro.